AltraMayor/f3/README.rst

     sudo apt-get install libudev1 libudev-dev libparted-dev

+If you running a version of Ubuntu before 20.04.1, replace the package `libparted-dev` on the command line above with `libparted0-dev`.

 On Fedora, you can install these libraries with the following command::

     sudo dnf install systemd-devel parted-devel